SkylerHe/jupyter_py/comment.md

 ```

-- call in main func
+- Is there any other place to call?
 ```
 # Display the initial messages
 custom_print("header")